The dynamics of the TRAPPIST-1 system in the context of its formation: Discussion

-In this work, we have connected the present-day dynamical properties of the TRAPPIST-1 planets to a scenario for their formation.
-That scenario -- divided into four stages -- assumes planets are formed at locations further away from their present orbits, were subject to inward (Type~I) migration, which was halted at the disc inner edge.
+In this work, we have aimed to connect the present-day dynamical properties of the TRAPPIST-1 planets to their formation.
+We have assumed that the planets are formed at locations further away from their present orbits, were subject to inward (Type~I) migration, which was halted at the disc inner edge.
 Subsequently, the planets formed a chain of first-order MMRs, predominantly of 3:2 commensurability, and a plethora of three-body resonances (Stage~I).
-Then, our scenario assumes that the two inner-most planets fell into the cavity (Stage~II) and that their period ratios expanded due to the (weak and distant) torque from the dispersing disc (Stage~III).
-Finally, stellar tidal interactions after the demise of the gas disc (Stage~IV) moved the planets into a configuration consistent with their present-day orbital periods, period ratios, eccentricities, and three-body resonance angles.
+In the next Stage~II, which is either separated in time from Stage~I (\se{3BR_test}) or occurs contemporaneously with Stage~I (\se{new_model}), the two inner-most planets fell into the cavity, allowing their period ratios to expand due to the (weak and distant) torque from the disc.
+Finally, stellar tidal interactions after the demise of the gas disc (Stage~III) provided the final act in moving the planets into a configuration consistent with their present-day orbital periods, period ratios, eccentricities, and three-body resonance angles.